 If a person is going from Michigan where they have a concealed carry permit and traveling to South Carolina where they have a valid concealed carry permit and they drive through DC without the permit, that does not necessarily expose that person to DC firearm laws as long as the weapon is stored in the vehicle in accordance with legal requirements.
 However, if the person intends to stop in DC, they would be subject to DC laws regarding registration and licensing and could find themselves facing very serious criminal charges.

 A person can legally transport a firearm through Washington, DC from a state where their firearm is licensed to a state where their firearm is licensed.
-However, they must follow very specific conditions to legally transport that firearm and not face criminal prosecution.
+However, they must follow very specific conditions to legally carry a gun in DC and not face criminal prosecution.
 Most importantly, the firearm must be kept in a locked case, the gun cannot be loaded, and there can be no ammunition in the chamber.

 The ammunition must be kept separately from the gun.
 The gun cannot be kept in the passenger compartment of the car.
 It must be kept in the trunk of the car.
 If there is no trunk, it must be kept in the rear-most portion of the vehicle.
 That is the rear area of an SUV or a hatchback.

 A person is never permitted to transport firearms using public transportation.
 No one can transport a firearm on the DC Metro System or on a bus.
 The only way a person can transport a firearm is in a vehicle following the rules set out by DC law for transporting firearms in a vehicle.
-Aside from that, it is possible to transport a firearm on an airplane in a person’s checked baggage.
+Aside from that, in DC it is possible to carry a gun on an airplane in a person’s checked baggage.

 The second situation is when someone transports a firearm to Washington DC from another state who has the intention of committing a crime in Washington DC.
 They can be charged with a federal crime.
 The charge is transporting a firearm across state lines with the intention of committing a crime in DC.